How to Avoid Costly Mistakes With an IDIQ Contract and Dealing With the Government Minimum Payment Guarantee

 Contractors must be aware of the obligations and minimum amounts outlined in the solicitation.
 CEOs should also consider the pros and cons of submitting proposals.

-Challenging the Government’s Task Order Requirements & IDIQ Contracts Minimum Guarantee Payment
+Challenging the Government’s Task Order Requirements & IDIQ Minimum Guarantee Payment

 Check the solicitation language: Contractors should be aware of the basic legal decisions that address the government’s obligations when using IDIQ contracts and requirements contract vehicles.
 The Agency is typically obligated to only pay the IDIQ minimum guarantee amount outlined in the solicitation.
 For example, In Travel Centre v.
 Barram, 236 F .3d 1316, 1319 (Fed.
 Cir.
 2001 ), the Court held:

 [U]nder an IDIQ contract, the government is required to purchase the minimum quantity stated in the contract, but when the government makes that purchase its legal obligation under the contract is satisfied….
 [B]ased on the language of the solicitation for the contract, Travel Centre could not have had a reasonable expectation that any of the government’s needs beyond the minimum contract price would necessarily be satisfied under this contract.
-See more information about minimum guaranteed amount in IDIQ contracts.
+See more information about minimum guarantee amount in IDIQ contracts.